 2. They are non-deterministic

 It is not true that cosmic radiation will flip the least significant bit at random.
 Random number generators are also not involved.
 If you call the same function with your floating-point calculations with same input, you will get the same output.
 It is fully deterministic, like other computing.
+(Note: When old FPU instructions are generated rather than new SSE, this can be really non-deterministic and even a task switch may alter your numbers.
+See this tweet.)

 It is true, however, that you may observe different results because: